anvilsecure/usb-racer/README.md

 ### Copy on Write (COW)

-A primitive `--cow /path/to/cow-location` option exists where another image, the same size as the original is created (if it doesn't exist, otherwise the existing image is used), and writes are directed to the new image.
+A primitive `--cow /path/to/cow-location` option exists where another image, the same size as the original, is used to store writes.
 A simple bitmap is used to keep track of which blocks are in the COW image and which ones are still in the original image.
 Any reads will source from the COW image first.

 ### Logging